TENOR

 Alejandro Barrientos-Rupérez is a dedicated tenor enrolled at the prestigious Royal Conservatory located in The Hague, The Netherlands.

 Alejandro has made notable contributions to various early music projects.
-Among these, as the tenor soloist for Heinrich Schütz's "Musikalische Exequiem" and was an integral part of the comprehensive Bach cantata cycle organized by the esteemed institution "BachCantates."
-Furthermore, his involvement in the 2021 project "Quam Tabernacula Tua" by Jean-Philippe showcased his commitment to historical music.
+Among them, as a tenor soloist in Heinrich Schütz's ‘Musikalische Exequiem’ and as an integral part of the comprehensive cycle of Bach cantatas organised by the esteemed institution ‘BachCantates’.
+Furthermore, in the operatic world, Alejandro played the role of Pissandro in ‘Il ritorno d'Ulisse in Patria’ with the renowned Dutch National Opera Academy.

 Alejandro also shines as an ensemble singer.
-As an active member of "FONOS," a collective of young talents in singing and choral conducting, he has lent his talent to numerous national and international projects, including performances of Johann Sebastian Bach's "In Advent" (2022) and "Jesu meine Freude" (2023).
+As an active member of "FONOS," a collective of young talents in singing and choral conducting, he has lent his talent to numerous national and international projects, including performances of "In Advent" (2022) and Johann Sebastian Bach's "Jesu meine Freude" (2023).
 The ensemble’s crowning achievement came with an appearance on the Dutch national program "Podium Klassiek", the foremost platform for classical music enthusiasts.
-Furthermore, FONOS earned a second place in the "International Choir Competition in Provence 2022."
+Moreover, FONOS earned a second place in the "International Choir Competition in Provence 2022."

-Currently, Alejandro is advancing his studies and looks forward to the project "Il ritorno d’Ulisse in Patria" at the Dutch National Opera Academy (DNOA).
+Currently, Alejandro is on the last year of his studies and looks forward to the production of "Dido and Aeneas" at the Dutch National Opera.

 Social Media